PresqueIsleWineDev/infra-docs/kubernetes-architecture.md

 Operators are Kubernetes services that can dynamically allocate & manage resources used by other Pods / Deployments / Services / etc.
 These must necessarily be setup first because all other software will depend on them.

-- Configuration Storage: Controls Kubernetes resources access to Config / ConfigMap manifests for configuring services running in Kubernetes. **Essential**
+- **Configuration Storage**: Controls Kubernetes resources access to Config / ConfigMap manifests for configuring services running in Kubernetes. **Essential**
-  1. `etcd`
+  - [ ] `etcd`

-- Storage Provisioning: Controls allocating storage for Kubernetes Pods / Deployments / DaemonSets / ReplicaSets. **Essential**
+- **Storage Provisioning**: Controls allocating storage for Kubernetes Pods / Deployments / DaemonSets / ReplicaSets. **Essential**
-  1. Operator: Rook-Ceph (for provisioning block storage)
+  - [ ] Operator: Rook-Ceph (for provisioning block storage)
-  2. Operator: Minio     (for provisioning S3 Object Storage buckets that many services use)
+  - [ ] Operator: Minio     (for provisioning S3 Object Storage buckets that many services use)

-- SSL/TLS Certificate Provisioning: Controls generation, allocation, renewal of SSL/TLS certificates for Kubernetes Services / Ingress Resources. (this is what browsers use to encrypt traffic to/from servers).
+- **SSL/TLS Certificate Provisioning**: Controls generation, allocation, renewal of SSL/TLS certificates for Kubernetes Services / Ingress Resources. (this is what browsers use to encrypt traffic to/from servers).
 Also used to generate SSL/TLS certificates for new subdomains (e.g. `passwords.piwine.com`). **Essential**
-  3. ClusterIssuer: `cert-manager`
+  - [ ] ClusterIssuer: `cert-manager`

-- Secret Provisioning: Controls allocating, generating, encrypting, decrypting of sensitive keys that must be kept private to ensure security of all infrastructure.
+- **Secret Provisioning**: Controls allocating, generating, encrypting, decrypting of sensitive keys that must be kept private to ensure security of all infrastructure.
 This will be necessary to provide secret information like administrator credentials & encryption keys to software running inside Kubernetes clusters. **Essential**
-  4. Operator: Hashicorp Vault
+  - [ ] Operator: Hashicorp Vault

-- Access Control Management: Controls what users have what permissions within Kubernetes.
+- **Access Control Management**: Controls what users have what permissions within Kubernetes.
 Can be unified with other authentication services.
 ServiceAccount objects will need to use this mechanism. **Essential**
-  5. Operator:
+  - [ ] Operator:

-- Ingress Controller: Controls what services can be accessed by the outside world.
+- **Ingress Controller**: Controls what services can be accessed by the outside world.
 Necessary to allow some services to be externally accessible (few), some services to be accessible only to PIWC (some), & some services to only be accessible to other Kubernetes services (most). **Essential**
   6. Operator: (one or more of below)
     - [`ingress-nginx`]()
     - [`traefik`]()